markamdev/cenvirolib/README.md

 ## Demo and sample applications

-This project provides some sample applications that uses selected CEnviroLib features:
+This project provides following sample applications that show possible library use:

+* demo
+* meteo-app

 ## License